turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 so what's super powerful about all of this is if we look into the ```wdio.conf.js``` it gives us access to configuring our runner file.
 Now if we open that up there are a couple of pieces I would love for us to take a look at.

-the first is ```sync: true,``` This is significant because if this was moved to false we would be writting our tests with promises because javascript is async.
-This allows us to declare variables and have them accessable to our tests when we need them to be.
+the first is ```sync: true,``` This is significant because if this was moved to false we would be writing our tests with promises because javascript is async.
+This allows us to declare variables and have them accessible to our tests when we need them to be.

 also check out ```baseUrl: 'http://localhost:8080',``` the nice part about this is we can declare what our root is.
 In our case we've defined it to be ```localhost:8080```.